AIPG Disciplinary Procedures

 6.1.3 Breach of Confidentiality

 Breach of confidentiality, including by parties to a disciplinary action, may subject those responsible to disciplinary action as the result of allegations made by the aggrieved person or the Institute.

-In the event of a breach of confidentiality of such seriousness that it might prejudice the respondent’s right to a fair adjudication despite any reasonable remedial action, the allegations or formal charges shall be dismissed by the Ethics Committee Chairman if the case is not yet in adjudication, by the adjudicator or the chairman of the adjudicatory board if the case is in adjudication, or by the Executive Committee if the case is on appeal.
+In the event of a breach of confidentiality of such seriousness that it might prejudice the respondent’s right to a fair adjudication despite any reasonable remedial action, the allegations or formal charges shall be dismissed by the Ethics Committee Chair if the case is not yet in adjudication, by the Adjudicator or the chair of the Adjudicatory Board if the case is in adjudication, or by the Executive Committee if the case is on appeal.